maxio-com/stoplight-platform-api-docs/portal/content/introduction/about-the-api/duplicate-prevention.md

 We hope this feature will help you prevent duplicate transactions during error handling.

-That said, if you are experiencing repeated timeouts, please [open a support ticket](mailto:support@maxio.com) so we can investigate.
+That said, if you are experiencing repeated timeouts, please [email Maxio support](mailto:support@maxio.com) so we can investigate.